 Heart of a Scot Series,

 As an infant, Mayra Findlay’s hand was pledged in marriage.
 So closely has her virtue been guarded, she’s never been permitted a beau—has never even flirted with a man.
-Though she’s repeatedly written her negligent intended—a man she’s seen but once over a decade ago—asking him to break the agreement, her requests have gone unanswered.
 However, after a chance encounter with a dashing rogue who sets her pulse and imagination cavorting, Mayra initiates a scheme that’s sure to force her affianced to call off their union.

-Logan Rutherford, Laird of Lockelieth Keep, has no intention of taking to wife the lass a long-dead king decreed Logan should wed as a lad of six.
-But when he learns his late father spent the portion of Mayra Findlay’s dowry entrusted to his care, and left him a near bankrupt estate, Logan’s plans to petition the king for a reprieve are ruined.
-He needs Mayra’s remaining dowry to save his beloved Lockelieth.
-Determined to know just what type of woman’s he’s reluctantly taking to wife before they exchange vows, he assumes his cousin’s identity; a decision that soon has him snared in a tangled web of deceit.
+Until Logan Rutherford, Laird of Lockelieth Keep, inherited a near bankrupt estate, he had no intention of wedding the lass he was betrothed to as a wee lad.
+Now he needs Mayra’s remaining dowry to save his beloved Lockelieth.
+However, before they exchange vows, he’s determined to know just what type of woman he’s reluctantly taking to wife.
+So he assumes his cousin’s identity; a decision that soon has him snared in a tangled web of deceit.